 Here beginneth the Seventh Book, in defense of the second reason proving the known Catholic church to be the very church of Christ.
 Which second reason is that we know not which is the Scripture but by the known Catholic church.

-5 The Defense of the Second Reason 10 Tyndale Another like blind reason they have wherein is all their trust: As we come out of them, and they not out of us so we receive the Scripture of them, and they not of us.
+The Defense of the Second Reason

+Another like blind reason they have wherein is all their trust: As we come out of them, and they not out of us... so we receive the Scripture of them, and they not of us.
 How know we that it is the scripture of God and true, but because they teach us so?
 How can 15 we that believe, except we first believe that they be the church and cannot err in anything that pertaineth unto our souls' health?
-For if a man tell me of a marvelous thing whereof I can have no other knowledge than by his mouth only how should I give credence except I believed that the man were so honest that he 20 could not lie or would not lie?
+For if a man tell me of a marvelous thing whereof I can have no other knowledge than by his mouth only... how should I give 20 credence except I believed that the man were so honest that he could not lie or would not lie?
 Wherefore, we must believe that they be the right church, that cannot err, or else we can believe naught at all.
 This wise reason is their sheet anchor, and all their hold, their refuge in flight, and chief stone in their foundation 25 whereon they have built all their lies and all their mischief that they have wrought this eight hundred years.

-25 More This reason, good reader, which Tyndale would here so fain rins reason, good reader, which ryndaid would here so fall neither himself nor any companion of his durst ever once attempt any answer thereunto till Tyndale, now perceiving the King's argument in that point so strong that every man much alloweth it and feeleth it for invincible, waxeth for anger so stark mad at last that he maketh his assays and assaults here thereat and loseth not only his labor in the end, but also, by some of his own arguments wherewith he would impugn it, maketh it rather more strong and proveth it plain inexpugnable.
-But Tyndale albeit that he rehearse the reason in such wise himself that he assoileth it not afterward so surely as he rehearseth it... nor never were like while he liveth, although the reason had no more than he rehearseth-yet doth the King's Grace against Luther, besides all this that Tyndale rehearseth, put another piece or twain of pith and strength therein.
+This reason, good reader, which Tyndale would here so fain answer and assoil, is the thing wherewith the King our sovereign lord, as a most erudite prince, in his most famous book of the Assertion of the Sacraments, strained Luther so sore that hitherto neither himself nor any companion of his durst ever once attempt any answer thereunto... till Tyndale, now perceiving the King's argument in that point so strong that every man much alloweth it and feeleth it for invincible, waxeth for anger so stark mad at last... that he maketh his assays and assaults here thereat... and loseth not only his labor in the end, but also, by some of his own arguments wherewith he would impugn it, maketh it rather more strong and proveth it plain inexpugnable.

+But Tyndale, albeit that he rehearse the reason in such wise himself that he assoileth it not afterward so surely as he rehearseth it... nor never were like while he liveth, although the reason had no more than he rehearseth-yet doth the King's Grace against Luther, besides all this that Tyndale rehearseth, put another piece or twain of pith and strength therein.